6. The New World of Capitalism

 This is what Schumpeter writes.
 This emotional malaise “will much more realistically account for hostility to the capitalist order than could the theory—itself a rationalization in the psychological sense—according to which the intellectual righteous indignation about the wrongs of capitalism, simply represents a logical inference from outrageous facts…”50

 Remember, Nozick and Stigler talked about this underlying animus, regardless of what particular accusations are raised and answered.
-Schumpeter says, ignore those.
+Schumpeter says to ignore those.
 Content yourself with the good answers that you’ve given to those accusations and then look to see what’s behind them.
 Why this constant production of attacks on capitalism?
-A major merit of Schumpeter’s argument is that it elucidates an abiding feature of the sociology of radicalism and revolution: the hunt for government jobs, which I talk about in connection with the industrialist group and their analysis.
+A major merit of Schumpeter’s argument is that it elucidates an abiding feature of the sociology of radicalism and revolution: the hunt for government jobs, which I talk about in connection with the industrialist school and their analysis.
 The interconnection between overeducation, a widening reservoir of unemployable intellectuals, the pressure for bureaucratic positions, and political turmoil, was a commonplace among European observers of the nineteenth century.51

 Later revolutionary movements, whether of the right or the left, can be understood, to a large extent, as the ideologically camouflaged raid on the great state employment agency.
 This would be the case in the nineteenth century.